 Another way to state this concept is to say that an individual failed to exercise his or her duty to protect others from harm.

-For example, in the second case above, a business owner has a duty to make sure the office is safe for customers.
+For example, in the first case above, a business owner has a duty to make sure the office is safe for customers.
 If the owner fails to act to make sure of the office's safety, and his failure is the cause of harm to another, that's negligence.

 If any of these four points, in order, cannot be proven, negligence is not present.
 For example, although harm may have been caused, if there was no duty to act, there is no negligence.
 Or, if it can be shown that the duty to act had nothing to do with the harm (that it was not the cause of the harm), negligence cannot be charged.

 The standard of care definition relates to the degree of care that a reasonable person would have exercised in the given situation.
 The concept of standard of care is based on a "reasonable person" standard, which changes based on circumstances.
 For example, what is reasonable for an average person in a medical emergency situation is not reasonable for a medical doctor, who is held to a higher standard.

 Malpractice as a Form of Negligence